Even when you specialise in foot health you can make mistakes

 Podiatrists should have a love affair with shoes and take a broad attitude to their patient’s attitudes toward styles and suitability.
 In reality, footwear can and does cause many foot health problems, and like my self-styled fool of an expert, patients, and the public will settle on footwear because passion overrides common sense and impetuous decisions ignore practicality.
 My shoe fitting knowledge came from our trip to Clark’s in Somerset where we were instructed in the practicalities of shoe fitting.
 This led to a greater understanding of manufacture, while the adaptations needed for shoes came from a senior lecturer with a wealth of knowledge called Mr England.

-There was no doubt I was taken with the shoe, the colour and sensible design which would become a workhorse.
-Common sense prevailed and I would have to scout around some more.
+I was undoubtedly taken with the shoe, its colour, and its sensible design, which would become a workhorse.
+Common sense prevailed, and I would have to scout around some more.
 As an experienced foot specialist, my expectations are high in a market when shoes are so expensive.
-That said the cost of work-horse shoes is worth every penny if they last and do the job.
+That said, the cost of workhorse shoes is worth every penny if they last and do the job.

 More articles on Footwear can be found on this website